dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/avail-sl-integrations.md

 - You can also connect to tools that allow you to write SQL.
 These tools must meet one of the two criteria:

     - Supports a generic JDBC driver option (such as DataGrip) or
-    - Supports Dremio and uses ArrowFlightSQL driver version 12.0.0 or higher.
+    - Uses ArrowFlightSQL driver version 12.0.0 or higher.

 ## Related docs